wp-plugins/gallery-categories/readme.txt

 * Initial Release.

 == Upgrade Notice ==

+= V1.0.2 =
+Widget Gallery Categories was added.
+We fixed bug with the Gallery categories displaying (when linking "View" in the Admin panel).
+We fixed the bug with widgets translation in the Admin Panel.
+We updated all functionality for wordpress 4.2.4.

 = V1.0.1 =
 BWS plugins section is updated.
 We updated all functionality for wordpress 4.2.2.